aws/copilot-cli/site/content/docs/include/publish.en.md

     - name: order-events
 ```

 In the example above, this manifest declares an SNS topic named `order-events` that other worker services which are deployed to the Copilot environment can subscribe to.
+An environment variable named `COPILOT_SNS_TOPIC_ARNS` is injected into your workload as a JSON string.
+For this example, you could write: `const {order-events} = JSON.parse(process.env.COPILOT_SNS_TOPIC_ARNS)` in JavaScript.
+For more detail, see the [pub/sub](../developing/publish-subscribe.en.md) page.

 <span class="parent-field">publish.</span><a id="publish-topics" href="#publish-topics" class="field">`topics`</a> <span class="type">Array of topics</span>
 List of [`topic`](#publish-topics-topic) objects.